Maltodaxtrin/Portraits-for-Cowled-Menace/README.md

 Assigns 5 custom portraits to NPC from Cowled Menace.

+## Thanks and Acknowledgements

+Credits to smeagolheart for a couple portraits from his awesome mod Portraits Portraits Everywhere.

 ### Tools Used in Creation

 - [WeiDU](https://weidu.org/) by Wes Weimer and the bigg